What are natural gas futures?

 The natural gas futures market is well-established and allows traders to exploit unique opportunities in the supply and demand of natural gas.
 As a highly liquid market, natural gas futures provide an efficient trading alternative to energy stocks and ETFs for those looking to diversify their portfolio beyond the major market stock indexes.

-The economic activity resulting from the global natural gas industry has emerged as a cornerstone of the global energy markets.
+The economic activity resulting from the global natural gas industry is a cornerstone of the global energy markets.
 Natural gas can profoundly influence the economic dynamics of almost every country in the world.
-More efficient gas extraction techniques and the ability to transport natural gas as liquefied natural gas have allowed many more countries to utilize this beneficial natural resource and have established natural gas as a vital global trading market.
+More efficient gas extraction techniques and the ability to transport liquefied natural gas have allowed many more countries to utilize this beneficial natural resource and have established natural gas as a vital global trading market.

 Why Trade Natural Gas Futures?

-The natural gas futures (contract symbol = NG) market is well-established, giving traders the opportunity to speculate on the price of natural gas.
-The global nature of the natural gas market, with its many complexities, can offer a variety of trading benefits including:
+The natural gas futures (contract symbol = NG) market gives traders the opportunity to speculate on the price of natural gas.
+The global nature of the natural gas market offers a variety of trading benefits, including:

 Direct exposure to speculate on price of natural gas movement